Teen climate activist is leaving U.S., setting sail for Spain

 "I'm looking forward to it, just to be able to get away and recap everything and to just be disconnected," she said.

-Thunberg just finished a nearly three-month trip through North America, where she gave an impassioned speech before the United Nations and took part in climate strike rallies and protests from California to Colorado to North Carolina .
+Thunberg's nearly three-month trip through North America included her impassioned speech before the United Nations.
+She joined in climate strike rallies and protests from California to Colorado to North Carolina.

 She's also drawn criticism from conservative commentators in the U.S. as well as Russian President Vladimir Putin.
-But she brushed off the criticism during her round of back-to-back interviews in the catamaran on Tuesday, saying that yes, she is too young to be doing this.
+But she brushed off the criticism Tuesday, saying that yes, she IS too young to be doing this.

 "It should be the adults who take that responsibility," Thunberg said.
 "But it feels like the adults and the people in power today are not."